vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

     class Bar(QComboBox):

         def connect_activated(self):
-            # The PyQt documentation will define what the default overload is.
+            # The PyQt4 documentation will define what the default overload is.
             # In this case it is the overload with the single integer argument.
             self.activated.connect(self.handle_int)